 In the Lifetime of the Buddha

 The king of the past was an earlier birth of King Ajatasattu, who was a devoted supporter of Devadatta, a disciple of the Buddha who became his nemesis.
-At the insistence of Devadatta, Ajatasattu had murdered his own father because he was a supporter of the Buddha.
-When the earth opened up and swallowed Devadatta into the flames of hell, Ajatasattu feared the same fate for himself, so he lived in constant terror.
+At the insistence of Devadatta, Ajatasattu had murdered his own father because he supported the Buddha.
+When the earth opened up and swallowed Devadatta into the flames of hell, King Ajatasattu feared the same fate for himself, so he lived in constant terror.
 He decided that only the Buddha could resolve his problem, so he went to see him.
 He was greeted warmly, with no mention made of his evil acts.
-After listening to the Buddha preach about the value of living simply, Ajatasattu repented and dedicated himself to following dharma.
-From then on, he was generous, righteous, associated only with good people, and his state of fear vanished.
+After listening to the Buddha preach about the value of living simply, King Ajatasattu repented and dedicated himself to following dharma.
+From then on he was generous, righteous, associated only with good people, and his state of fear vanished.